 Pete Souza is now delivering a rare and unique virtual program, "Presidential Leadership & Legacy."
 He shares some of his favorite images of Reagan and Obama, providing candid moments that are windows into their humanity.
 What we see in Souza’s photographs are two presidents who clearly respected both the office they held and the people with whom they interacted, no matter the circumstance.

 Eyewitness to History

-As the Chief Official White House Photographer for both Barack Obama and Ronald Reagan, Pete was in a unique position to spend rare and intimate moments in the Oval Office observing two transformative Presidents of the United States.
+As the Chief Official White House Photographer for President Barack Obama and Official White House Photographer for President Reagan from 1983-1989, Pete was in a unique position to spend rare and intimate moments in the Oval Office observing two transformative Presidents of the United States.
 He shares some of his iconic behind-the-scenes photographs, along with his poignant detailed stories, all leading to a bold and dynamic depiction of true leadership.

 Pete Souza is a bestselling author, speaker and freelance photographer based in Madison, Wisconsin.
 He is also Professor Emeritus of Visual Communication at Ohio University.
 Souza was the Chief Official White House Photographer for President Barack Obama and the Director of the White House photo office for all eight years.
 He was also an Official White House Photographer for President Ronald Reagan, from 1983 until Jan.
 20, 1989.
 In 2021, Souza was inducted into the International Photography Hall of Fame.